 When I talk to clients about stones in their jewellery, diamonds or not, I tend to discuss them in mm measurement rather than carat.
 This is because the appearance is more relevant in terms of how the piece looks than the weight of the stone.
 There is a bit of a preoccupation with carat weight, probably because the media hypes up the carat weight of celebrity engagement rings.
 I recently stumbled upon a scary example of this in an article that compared the carat weight and value of various celebrities’ first and second marriage engagement rings!
 Surely the proportion of the stone in comparison to the wearer’s hand, the balance of the design and the affordability of the piece are more important factors than the weight of the stone to the every day person?

 The next aspect of choosing a diamond is the most simple to understand.
 When talking about a diamond, the colour refers to how colourless or ‘white’ a stone is.
-Most jewellers use the GIA colour scale that uses an alphabetical scale from D to Z. D represents truly colourless and white diamonds, which are very rare and the most desirable and so attract the highest price tags.
+Most jewellers use the GIA colour scale that uses an alphabetical scale from D to Z. ‘D’ represents truly colourless diamonds, which are very rare and the most desirable and so attract the highest price tags.
 As you travel through the scale closer to Z, you’ll find a greater presence of colour (yellow or brown).
 Most jewellers will use colourless to near colourless diamonds.

 Most of these colour distinctions are only visible to the trained eye and when compared side by side.
-In reality, stones as far down the scale as H will appear white in isolation.
+In reality, stones as far down the scale as H or I will appear white in isolation.
 Lower down the scale, you will start to notice a hint of yellow, especially when the stone is set in white metal as it will contrast in tone.
 If you have multiple diamonds in a piece, it is important to match the colours with each other so they work cohesively together.
 The colour of a diamond can be a good area to compromise when working within a budget as the setting style and metal colour can greatly affect the visual interpretation of the colour.

 Before the GIA devised this D-Z grading system, other systems existed but were inconsistent.
 These included letters of the alphabet starting at A, with multiple A’s describing the best stones.
 Other grading systems have included Roman numerals or numbers.
 The GIA wanted to disassociate from these inaccurate systems and so devised this current system starting with D rather than A, as it is not a letter normally associated with top quality.
 The number of levels between D and Z makes it easy to accurately grade a diamond.